fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 model through abstraction: focusing only on 'relevant' aspects of that context, which are typically described by inputs, outputs, and the relationship between them.
-However, by abstracting away the social context they are at risk of falling into 'abstraction traps': a failure to consider how social context and technology is interrelated.
+However, by abstracting away the social context they are at risk of falling into 'abstraction traps': a failure to consider how social context and technology are interrelated.

 In this section, we explain what those traps are, and give some suggestions on how we can avoid them.